innolitics/rdm/README.md

 Release documents are produced in two different formats:

-1. [Github-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) with standardized YAML front matter
+1. [GitHub-Flavored Markdown](https://guides.github.com/features/mastering-markdown/) with standardized YAML front matter
 2. PDFs

 Typically, the current markdown version of the relevant documents are stored in the git repository, so that they can be easily browsed and linked to by developers.